True Stories from the Sea and faraway places.

 Three arduous years later, with little sailing experience, their sons just two and three, they began a journey into the unknown.
 Frightened with mountainous obstacles to overcome their sea roving life took them in ever-increasing circles around the world touching 80 countries in an odyssey that lasted not the one year first imagined, but the rest of their lives.

 Jack and Jude have many grandchildren now.
-Their physical forms may have weakened, their confidence has been tempered, but they still hear the call of the wild.
-Aboard Banyandah they explore every nook of the vast Australian coastline and surrounding seas.
+Our physical forms may have weakened, our confidence has been tempered, but we still hear the call of the wild and again since 2007, aboard Banyandah we have explored much of the vast Australian coastline and surrounding seas .

 This book of short stories is a celebration of an adventurous exploration of life together.